JereStrath/Stego_Project001/README.md

 1. Making the Detection Model
 2. Making the detection system

-# 1. Model crreation part
+# 1. Model creation part

 ## Image Classification with TensorFlow